July 24th, 2020 | Mum, Dad, I'm a YouTuber!

 Thus, I eventually reposted almost all the episodes in the open mode.
 To small companies, YouTube is a great way to promote content as it recommends your movies to YouTube users from outside your circle of family and friends.
 These people would probably never have heard about what you do otherwise.
 And, sometimes, it’s just better to have little time to make a decision.
 You just have no time left for creating black scenarios in your head then.

 But now, the situation has changed—now, the person in the spotlight is often privileged.
-We no longer fear from predators and no longer punish the tribe members in public.
+We no longer fear predators and no longer punish the tribe members in public.
 In this setting, public figures often get an advantage over everyone else because of the connections and the attention they get.
-This is a simple arithmetic; the more people recognize what you do, the more potential friends, clients, advice, and opportunities you get.
+This is simple arithmetic; the more people recognize what you do, the more potential friends, clients, advice, and opportunities you get.

-By this occasion, I also had to question many of my beliefs; I was always looking at YouTubers as some sort of cartoon characters or personas who don’t really exist.
+On this occasion, I also had to question many of my beliefs; I was always looking at YouTubers as some sort of cartoon characters or personas who don’t really exist.
 And now, this belief was challenged as I feel that I’m exactly the same online as in real life.
 “Are you a cartoon character now?”—I’m sometimes asking myself.
 “Do cartoon characters even know that they are cartoon characters?”

 Furthermore, I’m amazed by how plastic the human brain is and how fast your boundaries can shift.
 If someone told me just a year ago that I would write a book, I would have laughed at them.
 But then, I came up with the idea in September 2019, and the book was out on Amazon just three months later.
 Similarly, if someone told me three months ago that I would have a YouTube channel, I would have laughed at them.
 But hey, this is what just happened.
 I don’t dare to think about what comes next.

-By the way, if you know PhD graduates with interesting career paths who would be willing to share their story, please don’t hesitate to drop me a message.
+By the way, if you know PhD graduates with interesting career paths who would be willing to share their stories, please don’t hesitate to drop me a message.
 This would be highly appreciated.
-Have a great weekend!
+Thank you so much in advance!